Hamid-Khoeini/DOC-SOM/README.md

 1. Run the main script:

-> - Sub python main.py
+> python main.py

 2. After launching, you will be prompted to:

-> - Sub Select the dataset by entering its corresponding number.
+> Select the dataset by entering its corresponding number.

-> - Sub Select the target class within the chosen dataset.
+> Select the target class within the chosen dataset.

 3. You can manually configure several key parameters in the source code, such as:

-> - Sub DBGSOM network growth rate
+> DBGSOM network growth rate

-> - Sub Amount of impurity added to the selected class
+> Amount of impurity added to the selected class

-> - Sub Other training and evaluation settings
+> Other training and evaluation settings

 ### These parameters can be adjusted directly within the code files before running the program.